MarcusCJH/Pico_Playground/README.md

 ## Raspberry Pi Pico W Integration (Work in Progress) 🚧

-**WIP YO**

-# Asset Server for Raspberry Pi 5
+# RFID Exhibition System for Raspberry Pi 5

-A simple HTTP server for playing videos and images triggered by RFID cards.
+A simple HTTP server for playing videos and images triggered by RFID cards in exhibition settings.

 ## Setup Instructions for Raspberry Pi 5